 You will notice that once you are connected, your phone screen will go blank.
 This is to prevent you from being tempted to use it while you are driving.

-What can you do with Android Auto
+What can you do with Android Auto?

 You won’t be able to use every Android app with Android Auto.
-Logically, the idea behind the Auto app is to allow you to use only your Android phone for the essential while driving.
+Logically, the idea behind the Auto app is to allow you to use only your Android phone for the essentials while driving.

 You also won’t be able to use video playback (at least in a straightforward and legal way) to avoid distractions.
 Again, the Play Store has all of the apps that you can use but we are going to talk about some of the most popular.